-Each batch of legs rested at room temperature for 30 minutes before being placed on the smoker.
+Each batch rested at room temperature for 30 minutes before being placed on the smoker.
 I used a Z Grills pellet smoker for these experiments so I would know the exact temperature inside the smoker.

-I took both batches of legs to 170F.
-Chicken is “done” at 165F but I like to take legs a little higher to loosen the meat up a little from all of the little tendons.
+Chicken is safe to eat at 165F but I like to take legs a little higher to loosen the meat up a little from all of the little tendons.
 I take smoked chicken thighs up a little higher to 180F but they have more fat and deal with the higher heat better.

 I was surprised that the 50 degree temperature difference decreased the cook time by 52%.
-There may have been a size difference between the two batches that I didn’t notice?
-The big take away is to always use a digital thermometer to measure internal temperatures and do not rely solely upon time and temperature guides.
+The big takeaway is to always use a digital thermometer to measure internal temperatures and do not rely solely upon time and temperature guides.